 After some trial and error, I came up with a method that keeps my cupcakes from drying out.

 First things first…most of the time, you don’t want to put your cupcakes in the fridge.
 People are ‘fridge-happy’ these days and want to immediately stick everything in there.
 I’ve found that putting cupcakes in the fridge will suck the moisture right out of them.
-Unless they’ve got perishable filling in them, or you’ve iced them with an egg white buttercream, they are fine to be kept in their cupcake boxes for a couple of days.
+Unless they’ve got perishable filling in them, or you’ve iced them with an egg white buttercream, they are fine to be kept in wrapped cupcake boxes, or the set up I’m about to show you, for a couple of days.

 How to Keep Cupcakes from Drying Out: